BelmY/wikiSDoR/Setting-up-OpenWebRX-on-a-Raspberry-Pi-2.md

 You can:
 * Run `fsck` from a laptop running Linux, having the SD card attached.
 * Run `fsck` from a [Ubuntu Live CD](http://ubuntu.com).
+* Run `fsck` from the shell over the [RPi serial port](http://elinux.org/RPi_Serial_Connection) (but you will need a serial adapter).
+* Run `fsck` with a keyboard and HDMI screen attached.

+You cannot however run `fsck` from `ssh` remotely, as the OS hasn't booted properly yet.

-  * Take a look at which device corresponds to your SD card.
+First take a look at which device corresponds to your SD card.
 You can list the block devices with `lsblk`:

-Asd

     ha7ilm@pc ~ $ lsblk
     NAME        MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT